History of the FIFA World Cup: 2000s

-The 2002 World Cup was the first to be held in Asia, and was hosted jointly by South Korea and Japan.
-Togolese Souleymane Mamam became the youngest player ever to take to a World Cup preliminary game field at 13 years, 310 days in Lomé in May 2001.
+The 2002 World Cup was hosted jointly by South Korea and Japan, and it was the first to be held in Asia, and the first to have two hosts.
+Togolese Souleymane Mamam became the youngest player ever to take to a World Cup qualifiers game field at 13 years, 310 days in Lomé in May 2001.
 Australia defeated American Samoa 31–0 in a preliminary match – a new record for the margin of victory, and the highest-scoring match ever.
+However, both failed to qualify for this edition, with Australia being knocked out in the intercontinental playoffs by Uruguay.

 The tournament was a successful one for teams traditionally regarded as minnows, with South Korea, Senegal and the United States all reaching the last eight.
+Turkish player Hakan Sukur made history by scoring the earliest World Cup goal of all time against South Korea at only 11 seconds in the third place match.
+Turkey's third place was the best performance by a Muslim country in World Cup history, and South Korea had the best performance by an Asian team at World Cups.
 Brazil beat Germany 2–0 in the final for their fifth title.
-The Turkish Hakan Sukur made history by scoring the earliest World Cup goal of all time against South Korea at only 11 seconds.

 The 2006 World Cup was held in Germany.
 It was the first World Cup for which the previous winner had to qualify; the host nation(s) continue to receive an automatic berth.
-Four African teams also made their debut in the world cup finals: Togo, Ivory Coast, Angola and Ghana who impressively made it to last 16 by beating the Czech Republic, third ranked in the world, 2–1, along with the United States 2–0, before losing to the defending champions Brazil 0–3.

 First seed and holders Brazil and second seeded England were initially English bookmakers' favourites.
+Four African teams also made their debut in the World Cup: Togo, Ivory Coast, Angola and Ghana, who made it to last 16 by beating the Czech Republic, third ranked in the world, 2–1, along with the United States 2–0, before losing to the defending champions Brazil 0–3.
+Defending champions Brazil were eliminated by France with a 1-0 in the quarter-finals.

-A strong performance by Germany brought them as far as the semi-finals.
-However, the final match-up was between Italy and France, in which French captain Zinedine Zidane was sent off in the last ten minutes of extra time for a headbutt to the chest of Italian central defender Marco Materazzi.
+A strong performance by Germany brought them as far as the semi-finals, being defeated in the semi-finals by Italy with a 2-0 score after extra time.
+Germany won third place against Portugal 3-1.
+The final was between Italy and France, in which French captain Zinedine Zidane was sent off in the last ten minutes of extra time for a headbutt to the chest of Italian central defender Marco Materazzi.
 Italy went on to win 5–3 in a penalty shootout, the score having been 1–1 after 90 minutes and extra time.